10 Steps to Cybersecurity for Business

 4. Secure Data.

 Protect yourself from viruses and other malware.
 Anti-malware measures are often included for free within popular operating systems.
-For example, Windows has Defender and MacOS has XProtect.
+For example, Windows has Defender, and MacOS has XProtect.
 These should be used on all computers and laptops.
-Smartphones and tablets should be kept up to date, password protected and where possible, you should turn on the ability to track and erase lost devices.
+Smartphones and tablets should be kept up-to-date and password-protected; where possible, you should turn on the ability to track and erase lost devices.
 Viruses are another well-known form of malware.
-These programs are designed to infect legitimate software, passing unnoticed between machines, whenever they can.
+These programs are designed to infect legitimate software, passing unnoticed between machines whenever possible.

 5. Keep Updated.

 Keep your devices and software up to date.
-No matter which phones, tablets, laptops or computers your business is using, it’s important they are kept up to date at all times.
-This is true for both operating systems and installed apps or software.
-Keeping up to date is quick, easy, and free.
+Your business must always keep its phones, tablets, laptops, and computers up to date.
+This applies to operating systems and installed apps or software.
+Updating is quick, easy, and free.

 6. Reduce Risk.

 Have an Information Risk Management Regime.
 Determine what risks your business is willing to tolerate and what is unacceptable.
 Produce guidance and statements that help individuals throughout your business make appropriate risk-based decisions.
-An overarching technology and security risk policy should be created to help communicate and support risk management objectives, setting out the risk management strategy for your business as a whole.
+Create an overarching technology and security risk policy to help communicate and support risk management objectives and set your business’s risk strategy.

 7. Monitor Systems.